laoj2/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 VPA updater will consider that the update failed if:
 * The pod has condition `PodResizePending` with reason `Infeasible` or
-* The pod has condition `PodResizePending` with reason `Deferred` and more than 5 minutes elapsed since the update or
+* The pod has condition `PodResizePending` with reason `Deferred` and more than `--in-place-deferred-resize-timeout` elapsed since the update or
-* The pod has condition `PodResizing` and more than 1 hour elapsed since the update or
+* The pod has condition `PodResizing` and more than `--in-place-resize-timeout` elapsed since the update or
 * Patch attempt returns an error.

 Note that in the initial version of In-Place updates, memory limit downscaling will always fail